 #5: Make Email a Beautiful Read

 I don’t care to see dancing birds or GIFs with linked content from all over the web.
 I also don’t want to see the thread of an email with line after line after line pushing text over to the right side of my screen to indicate who said what and in what order.
 It’s even worse if the screen is on a mobile device.
 I’m not a graphic artist or typographer, but surely there must be a better way to make the size, font, and experience of reading email a more aesthetically pleasing experience.
 So developers, get creative, think different, and change the way people experience reading their emails.
 And for the love of common sense, don’t make it an option users have to dig down into the preferences to figure out.
 Make it intuitive and easy to change on-the-fly when they’re reading their emails.
-Think Instapaper, Pocket, or Readability for email.
+Think Instapaper or Pocket for email.
 This shouldn’t be too hard to pull off.

 #6: Help Us All Purge Our Emails, Please!